 What’s the fastest VPN?

+However, there are many variables involved in these kinds of tests—and every provider will perform differently based on server and congestion during the time of use.
 The main parameter to keep in mind when searching for VPN is download speed, as this is most commonly used by most consumers.

 Is VPN safe for torrenting?

 Some VPNs are better suited for torrenting than others.
 Users wishing to use a VPN for torrenting should ensure their provider has P2P servers designed for file sharing, such as ExpressVPN, NordVPN, Surfshark, TorGuard, AtlasVPN, or PrivadoVPN.

 While torrenting through one of the best VPNs does offer an extra layer of protection, a VPN can’t prevent a user from clicking on dangerous or illegal files – users should ensure they know what they’re downloading and trust who they’re receiving it from.

 What are the risks of using a VPN?